Weather Front is published each month and is a collection of East Midlands weather observations and is published by the East Midlands Local Centre.

 Each issue was printed and distributed under the auspices of Nottingham University Geography Department.

 In the mid-nineteen-nineties the Centre Committee decided there was more demand for monthly than for quarterly data, and that it was time to computerise the operation.
 Thus David edited his last issue in Spring 1997 after 15 years valiant service.
 Since then the collator, editor and distributor until 2012 was Ernie Pepperdine (below).
+Sadly Ernie passed away in early 2013.
 Roger Phillips is the current editor.

 Of the 14 original stations only 3 continue to report to us (Middleton, Mickleover and Ely); David still reports but his original station was Stretton and he now reports from his home in Derby.
 Two observers died “in harness” and others have come off the list because they have moved away, become too old etc, but we have always managed to recruit new stations and the current total reporting is still 14.
 We take this opportunity to publicly thank all our observers, past and present, for their dedicated work in taking daily readings and then converting them to monthly averages and extremes – amazingly they maintain their enthusiam year in and out!